-- · To prevent or control disease, injury or disability; - · To report births and deaths; - · To report the abuse or neglect of children, elders and dependent adults; - · To report reactions to medications or problems with products; - · To notify people of recalls of products they may be using; - To notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition;
+- To prevent or control disease, injury or disability; - · To report births and deaths; - To report the abuse or neglect of children, elders and dependent adults; - To report reactions to medications or problems with products; To notify people of recalls of products they may be using: - To notify people of recalls of products they may be using: To notify a person who may have been exposed to a disease or may be at risk for - contracting or spreading a disease or condition;

 Health Oversight Activities: We may disclose medical information to a health oversight agency for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
-These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.
+These activities are necessary for the government to monitor the health care system, government programs, and for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may disclose medical information about you in response to a court or administrative order.
+Lawsuits and Disputes: If you are involved in a lawsuit or a dispute, we may discloss medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute, but only if efforts have been made to tell you about the request (which may include written notice to you) or to obtain an order protecting the information requested.